 The Holocaust, also known as the Shoah, was the state-sponsored persecution and mass murder of six million Jewish men, women, and children and millions of others by Nazi Germany and its collaborators during WWII.
 Now more than ever it is critically important that we remember the atrocity and fight to ensure it never happens again.

-In honor of Yom HaShoah, or Holocaust Remembrance Day, beginning on the evening of May 1, 2019, and V-E Day on May 8, we’re presenting 22 books about the Holocaust.
 The narratives below span complete historical studies and searing memoirs to stark visual testimonies created by the prisoners of concentration camps.
 Each is an essential read, and will get you as close to the history as possible.
+From giants of the subject like Elie Wiesel's Night to lesser-known tales of the Jewish ghettos that preceded the "Final Solution" of concentration and death camps, these Holocaust books seek to enlighten their readers.

 Fragments of Isabella